 - Consult government guidance on reducing the spread of coronavirus in the workplace.

 - Carry out a risk assessment for each workplace.

-- Consider what social distancing measures and other mitigating actions are required to reduce the risk as far as reasonably practicable.
+- Consider what ventilation and other mitigating actions are required to reduce the risk as far as reasonably practicable.

 - Consider whether to ask employees to wear face coverings even if this is no longer a legal requirement.